 A number of initiatives were made during the Victorian period in an attempt to clean up the area and improve the lives of people in the Devil’s Acre.
 This included One Tun Ragged School , a school for poor children opened in what had been the One Tun pub in Perkins Rents by Adeline Cooper in 1853.
 It moved to Old Pye Street in 1879, continuing as a mission until 1930.

 In the mid-1840’s plans were approved to run a road, Victoria Street, between Westminster and Victoria carving a channel right through the Devils Acre slum and work started in the Spring of 1847.
 The move was one of a number in the Victorian era to deal with the issue of a growing slum problem by simply bulldozing infrastructure through them.
-However the work led to the displacement of hundreds of families who simply moved to existing overcrowded slum areas.
+However the work led to the displacement of hundreds of families who simply moved to existing overcrowded slum areas in the capital.

 Further Reading (external sources).